-The Oil Search Board conducts a formal review process for the Board and individual Directors.
-Each Director completes a detailed questionnaire covering their own performance and that of the whole Board, the Board Committees and the Chair.
+The Oil Search Board periodically conducts a formal review process for the Board and individual Directors.
+As part of this process, each Director completes a detailed questionnaire covering their own performance and that of the whole Board, the Board Committees and the Chair.
 The Chair then meets with each Director to review their responses to the questionnaire and to provide feedback on how the Director has performed during the year.

-This formal review process was conducted in 2015 and was supplemented by an online Board governance survey for Directors and members of the executive team.
-Priorities identified from that review were progressed during 2016.
-The next review is planned for 2017.
+This formal review process was last conducted in 2016 and was supplemented by an online Board governance survey for Directors and members of the executive team.
+Priorities identified from that review were progressed during 2017.
+The next formal review is planned for 2018.
 The Committee Chairs conducted questionnaire-based performance reviews for their respective Committees during 2016.
-(Recommendation 1.6)